FAQs Hiring Lawyers

 DO I HAVE TO TELL MY CLIENTS THAT I AM OUTSOURCING WORK TO A FREELANCE LAWYER?

-Yes.
-You cannot share your client's information without their consent.
+Generally, yes.
+If you will be sharing your client's confidential information you will need their consent.
 However, this is a great opportunity to explain to your client the benefits and cost-savings when engaging a freelance lawyer.
 Hiring a freelance lawyer will let you outsource some of the work at a lower rate and free up your time to focus on certain aspects of your client's file that require your attention.
 Clients appreciate that hiring a freelance lawyer helps you effectively and efficiently handle their case.
 We have sample wording for your retainer and a sample letter you can send to your clients seeking their consent in our guide to billing out and marking up freelance lawyers' fees.

 ARE YOUR LAWYERS INSURED?